tgstation-operations/awx-playbook/tgs/README.md

 tgs_swarm_private_key: null # Unique private string used to cluster the TGS instances in the swarm.
 This is like a password, protect it.
 tgs_config_version: '2.3.0' # This only surpresses warnings about config versions, currently not found anywhere public.
 Cyberboss intends to change that.
 tgs_log_level: 'Trace' # Log level used for debugging, can be excluded if not needed.
+tgs_game_ports: [ 1337 ] # A list of ports to publish on *all* TGS servers deployed, see the per-host configuration if this doesn't suit your needs.

 # Keycloak configuration
 # Note that the redirect URLs are configured per-host currently